 - Visual Programming

-Multiple approaches to Codeless / Low-Code automation.
+Multiple approaches to codeless automation.
 The two most prominent ones include manual record and replay and creating structured test flow diagrams used to run tests.

-Codeless / Low-code testing is not a replacement for automation testers but a tool to help them become better at their jobs.
-The tools will soon become smart enough to eliminate the need for test script coding, allowing testing instructions to be directly passed on to the system in an entirely Codeless / Low-code package.
+Codeless testing is not a replacement for automation testers but a tool to help them become better at their jobs.
+The tools will soon become smart enough to eliminate the need for test script coding, allowing testing instructions to be directly passed on to the system in an entirely codeless package.
 However, functional automation testing is the most crucial requirement of any agile software development process.